qiuosier/Rhythm/Readme.md

 ### Content Data
 The "data" folder and the "static/images" folder contain only content data (user data).
 These folders are included in the Git repostory intentionally to keep track of the history of content updates.

-The logging middleware uses [Google Datastore NDB](https://cloud.google.com/appengine/docs/standard/python/ndb/) to store the logs.

-Other than the logging middleware, this project does not use external database.
+This project does not use external database for content data.
 The data for rendering web pages are stored in the "data" folder as "JSON" or "Markdown" format.
 HTML templates for rendering the data are stored in the "nest/templates/nest" folder.
 The `nest/view.py` module contains two basic view functions for rendering the "JSON" and "Markdown" data, respectively.
 These two functions handles the rendering of most webpages.

+### Rendering Webpage with HTML Template and Structured JSON Data
+Structured data for the website are stored in "JSON" format.
+The basic webpage rendering pattern for most web frameworks is displaying templates with structured data.
+The data workflow can be summarized as 3 steps:
+1. Loading data
+2. Transforming/Manipulating data
+3. Rendering data with a template

+The `render_template` function in `nest/views.py` serves as an entry point of the above workflow.
+Search directories are defined in the function for looking up the JSON and HTML files.
+The data transformation step is optional.
+It uses functions defined in the `transform.py`.

 ### JSON Data Model
 Contents of the website are often displayed as "entries".
 For example, the "Carousel" of the home page is displaying a list of "entries".
 Similar "entries" are used in different pages.
 This website uses the following data model for most entries.